 The Municipality is responsible for the collection of waste from various areas five times a week (Monday to Friday).
-The waste collected is disposed of at the three disposal sites within the municipality, however, waste collection and disposal at Riebeek East and Alicedale areas only occurs on request and availability of waste.
+The waste collected is disposed of at the three disposal sites within the forestry, faberies & the environment DOCUMENT TITLE: IWMP MAKANA terreta de la terreta de la constante DOC NO: MC.DFFE.IWMPs.2024 municipality, however, waste collection and disposal at Riebeek East and Alicedale areas only occurs on request and availability of waste.
 Waste disposed at the Grahamstown disposal site is collected daily from the different areas in and around town.
 The Municipality has 1,600 registered indigent households, and all receive free basic waste collection services.
 Household waste is collected five times a week in different areas within the Municipality.
-Domestic waste and/or commercial waste in some areas and businesses is collected by private companies, although the By-law is clear that waste should be collected by the municipality unless an agreement between the parties has been entered into for collection.
-The Municipality does not offer collection services to farms; therefore, farm owners are responsible for the disposal of their waste which can result in the burning of waste.
+Domestic waste and/or commercial waste in some areas and businesses is collected by private companies, although the By-law is clear that waste should be collected by the municipality does not offer collection services to farms; therefore, farm owners are responsible for the disposal of their waste which can result in the burning of waste.
 The employed methods of waste within the municipality are kerbside and communal waste skips.
 The waste collection schedule in the different areas is summarised below in Table 4-11.